JohnathanFL/365-Mobile/README.md

     - (After task is submitted)

 Daily list of tasks displays
-- An imageview saying whether it's done or not (checkbox on/off)
+- An imageview saying whether it's done or not (ImageView)
-- An imageview of the assignee (android avatars)
-- The name of the task
+- The name of the task (TextView)
-- The date the task is due
+- The date the task is due (TextView)

 New things not covered in class
 - Data is maintained in a global Application state